singlemode/MusicButton/README.md

 This app allows you to mark the track you like in Apple Music library by one touch!

 You have no longer to switch between applications, lose concentration: just click on the heart in the status bar and press Enter or assign a global keyboard shortcut!

+If you have any questions, you can email singlemode@icloud.com